 ONE GIRL AT A TIME

 Recently, the government in Nairobi started shutting down schools that were not up to code, leaving thousands of girls without somewhere to go to school.
-We’re raising $366,000 to rebuild Ushirika so that girls will have somewhere to go at the start of the school year in September.
+We’re raising $366,000 to rebuild Ushirika so that girls will have somewhere to go when schools reopen.

 By investing in One Girl at a time, powerful change can happen.
 Give these bright, bold, determined girls the means to rewrite their stories and break the cycle of poverty they have been thrust into from birth.